VPCLattice / Client / create_rule

 [REQUIRED]

-The ID or Amazon Resource Name (ARN) of the target group.
+The ID or ARN of the service.

 • listenerIdentifier (string) –